The Will of Peter the Great

 The Will of Peter the Great, a political forgery, purported to express the geopolitical testament of Emperor Peter I of Russia (r.
 1682–1725), which allegedly contained a plan for the subjugation of Europe.
 For many years it influenced political attitudes in Great Britain and France towards the Russian Empire.

 Forged at the beginning of 19th century, it resurfaced during the Crimean War of 1853 - 1856, during the Russo-Turkish War of 1877-1878, during World War I (1914-1918) and in the immediate post-World War II period.
-Sergei Lavrov recalled it in 2022.

 History

+In 1744, Russian chancellor Alexey Bestuzhev-Ryumin called his foreign policy doctrine "The System of Peter the Great".
+To give it more weight and in the hope of gaining the support of Empress Elizabeth, Peter the Great's daughter, he gave it the name of the emperor who had died almost twenty years before.
+Bestuzhev-Ryumin considered the goal of Russian foreign policy to be dominance over Europe.
+To achieve this goal, he hoped to use the favorable international conjuncture of his time.
+In particular, he proposed to rely on an alliance with the "maritime" states, Britain and the Netherlands, to maintain friendly relations with Austria in opposition to Prussia and strengthen control over the Polish-Lithuanian Commonwealth.

+In 1797, the Polish nobleman Michał Sokolnicki presented the French Directory with a document entitled "Aperçu sur la Russie".
+This became known as the so-called "Testament of Peter the Great", which Napoleon Bonaparte used for anti-Russian propaganda purposes in 1812, and has been widely publicised since, although scholars have since established that the document is a forgery.